-Mobile services: The mobile market is dominated by two operators, Cable and Wireless Jamaica and Digicel, which provide both voice and data services and own their network infrastructure.252 A third network operator, Symbiote Investments Limited, was granted a licence to operate for a 15-year period and it started services roll-out at the end of 2016.
-Deployment of LTE technology is relatively recent, with all three operators having acquired the necessary spectrum rights.253 The Government is facilitating increased competition by inviting mobile virtual network operators (MVNOs) to bid for licenses.
+Mobile services: The mobile market is dominated by two operators, - Cable and Wireless Jamaica, and Digicel - which provide both voice and data services and own their network infrastructure.253 A third network operator, Symbiote Investments Limited, was granted a licence to operate for a 15-year period and it started services roll-out at the end of 2016.
+Deployment of LTE technology is relatively recent, with all three operators having acquired the necessary spectrum rights.254 The Government is facilitating increased competition by inviting mobile virtual network operators (MVNOs) to bid for licenses.

-Fixed services: The fixed services market is shared by three operators - Digicel, Cable and Wireless Jamaica, and Columbus Communications Jamaica (Cable and Wireless and Columbus Communications have operated under the single brand Flow since August 2015).
-In 2014, Jamaica established its first local Internet Exchange Point (IXP).
-According to the Office of Utilities Regulation (OUR) and eGov Jamaica Limited, the executing agencies for the Internet exchange point project, the establishment of the local IXP is expected to facilitate service quality improvement as well as result in immediate cost savings to local ISPs.
+Fixed services: The fixed services market is shared by three operators - Digicel, Cable and Wireless Jamaica, and Columbus Communications Jamaica (Cable and Wireless and Columbus Communications have operated under the single brand FLOW since August 2015).
+In 2014, Jamaica established its first local Internet exchange point (IXP).
+According to the Office of Utilities Regulation (OUR) and eGov Jamaica Limited, the executing agencies for the IXP project, the establishment of the local IXP is expected to facilitate service quality improvement as well as result in immediate cost savings to local ISPs.

-Government policy: The Ministry of Science, Energy and Technology is responsible for providing the overall policy and legislative framework to guide the development of the telecommunications sector.
-The OUR, which began operations in 1997, has primary responsibility for the regulation of the telecommunications sector while the Spectrum Management Authority has responsibility for spectrum-related issues.
-The OUR oversees the development of the telecommunications sector, aiming for a sustainable and efficient service delivery, having played a pivotal role in the implementation of number portability in 2015.
-It is currently working on updating sector regulation, and has developed quality of service
+Government policy: The Ministry of Science, Energy and Technology is responsible for providing the overall policy and legislative framework to guide the development of the telecommunication sector.
+OUR, which began operations in 1997, has primary responsibility for the regulation of the telecommunication sector, while the Spectrum Management Authority has responsibility for spectrum-related issues.
+OUR oversees the development of the telecommunication sector, aiming for a sustainable and efficient service delivery, having played a pivotal role in the implementation of number portability in 2015.
+It is currently working on updating sector regulation, and has developed quality-of-service rules as